Scholarly Concentration in Medical Education

 Students participating in the Scholarly Concentration in Medical Education develop an interdisciplinary perspective on the teaching and learning processes related to patient-centered health care.
-Specifically, the concentration program integrates the study of education, philosophy, and psychology to enable students to gain a holistic view of medical education in the context of academic medicine and clinical care.
-The seminars and workshops focus on active teaching-learning processes including current assessment strategies in the field of psychometrics.
-Concentrators gain competence in lecturing, leading small groups, tutoring, motivating and counseling students, and assessing individual student progress and a student’s small-group and class performance.
+Specifically, the concentration program uses the study of education techniques to enable students to gain a holistic view of medical education in the context of academic medicine and clinical care.
+The seminars and workshops focus on active teaching-learning processes including current assessment strategies.
+Concentrators gain competence in lecturing, leading small groups, team-based learning, tutoring & coaching students, and assessing & giving feedback to students.

 Timeline of Activities

-Summer after Year I: Students are involved in curriculum-development activities related to developing or revising first- or second-year preclinical courses.
-Students may also be engaged in developing preclinical electives or constructing self-learning modules related to the first-year or second-year curriculum.
+Summer after Year I: Students are involved in curriculum-development activities related to developing or revising first- or second-year pre-clerkship courses.
+Students may also be engaged in developing pre-clerkship electives or constructing self-learning modules related to the first-year or second-year curriculum.

-Year II: Students participate in teaching and learning seminars on Wednesdays that address such topics as students’ various learning styles; how to lead a small group or how to effectively use technology in teaching and in patient care.
-In the second-year, students are expected to assume a leadership role in teaching and mentoring other preclinical students.
-They often serve as coordinators and tutors in the Doctoring Teaching Academy, the Content Tutoring Program or a preclinical elective they have created.
-Medical Education Concentrators may also give workshops related to such topics as health disparities or aged-based stereotyping or serving as small-group leaders, participate in undergraduate basic science courses that are offered on Wednesday mornings or afternoons.
+Year II: Students participate in teaching and learning seminars on Wednesdays that address such varied topics as students’ learning & teaching styles, how to lead a small group, how to effectively use interactive technology while lecturing, and much more!
+In the second-year, students are expected to assume a leadership role in teaching and mentoring other pre-clerkship students.
+They often serve as coordinators and tutors in the Doctoring Teaching Academy, the Content Tutoring Program or a pre-clerkship elective they have created.

-Years III & IV: After completing a core clerkship, medical education concentrators are asked to serve as Teacher Assistants in the third-year Clinical Skills Clerkship, the transition course preparing third-year students for the clinical experience.
-As a Teaching Assistant, the medical education concentrator leads daily seminar sessions that further develop third-year students’ clinical skills and working knowledge about how to “survive” and succeed in the core clerkships.
-The Teaching Assistants also evaluate third-year students’ clinical performance and their professionalism by administering and grading an end-of-the course OSCE.
+Years III & IV: After completing core clerkships, medical education concentrators are asked to serve as Teacher Assistants in the Clinical Skills Clerkship, the transition course preparing rising third-year students for the clerkship experience.
+As a Teaching Assistant, the medical education concentrator leads daily seminar sessions that further develop rising third-year students’ clinical skills and working knowledge about how to “survive” and succeed in the core clerkships.
+The Teaching Assistants also evaluate these students’ performance and their professionalism by administering and grading an end-of-the course OSCE.

 Students may also undertake an independent study at the end of the third year or during the fourth year to prepare a final project.
-Medical Education Concentrators who are interested in teaching in the preclinical classes may also be able to work in a basic science course or the Doctoring course during the fall or spring semester.
+Medical Education Concentrators who are interested in teaching in pre-clerkship courses may also be able to work in the Doctoring course during the fall or spring semester.